Doofenshmirtz-Evil-Incorp/Fuelish/README.md

 4. Push to the branch: git push origin my-feature-branch
 5. Submit a pull request, and we'll consider it (as long as it's not just a request to add a feature that tells jokes).

+**Important**: Please do not ask for assignment before creating a pull request.
+We encourage you to directly create a pull request for your contributions.

 ## Author

 Fuelish was created by [Aryaman Srivastava](https://github.com/actuallyaryaman) and [Asvin Jain](https://github.com/asvin1), two fuel-saving ninjas who believe that the only thing better than a full tank of gas is a full tank of gas that didn't break the bank.
 If you have any questions or feedback, you can reach out to us at  We promise to respond faster than a V8 engine revving up!